minvws/nl-covid19-coronacheck-website/_questions/en/2-4-ik-heb-wel-een-internationale-qr-code-maar-geen-nederlandse.md

 redirect_from:
     - /en/faq/2-6-ik-heb-wel-een-internationale-qr-code-maar-geen-nederlandse
 ---
 In the Netherlands, you'll only receive a vaccination certificate if you were fully vaccinated.
 Or if you've had coronavirus and have been vaccinated once since.
-Read more here: {{ site.data.links.buitenlandvaccinatie[page.lang] }}.
+Read more here: {{ site.data.links.vaccinatiebewijs[page.lang] }}.

 Are you entitled to a Dutch vaccination certificate, but is the app not providing one?
 See what you can do below.